- Writer's Guidelines

 Payment is $100 for features, $50 for front-of-book pieces, and $25 for Love/Shoves.
 Please send all materials to [email protected], but if you must use snail mail, include a SASE and reach us at:

 We're always looking for new illustrators to work with.
 We commission people with various styles appropriate for each individual article.

 Payment is $100 for features (one full page and one spot), $50 for front-of-book (half page) and $20 for Love/Shove (one spot).

 We also accept pitches for our "Adventures in Feministory" back page, where we pay homage to a feminist figure worthy of a whole lotta recognition and love, comic-style.
-Recent "Adventure in Feministory" heroines include Cynthia Heimel, Lucy Gonzalez Parsons, and Joan Rivers (or check out our ongoing blog series).
+Past "Adventure in Feministory" heroines include Cynthia Heimel, Lucy Gonzalez Parsons, and Joan Rivers (or check out our ongoing blog series).
 Pitches for this specific feature should be tied to the theme of the issue, and would be developed in conjunction with our art director.

 If interested, please send your portfolio link and any specific suggestions (style, topic) for artwork to Kristin Rogers Brown, or send mail (no originals, please!) to:

 Portland, OR 97211

 While we may not be able to respond to every submission, we'll keep your work on file if submitted by email or by post.